 Osman M. Bakr is a Professor of Materials Science and Engineering, and head of the Functional Nanomaterials Laboratory at KAUST.
 He earned a B.Sc. in Materials Science and Engineering from MIT (2003), as well as an M.S. and a Ph.D. in Applied Physics from Harvard (2009).
 Osman Bakr founded The Functional Nanomaterials Laboratory in 2010, which now works on the design and self-assembly of hybrid and inorganic materials to generate breakthrough applications in solar energy harvesting and optoelectronic devices.
 Bakr has published over 200 articles, in premier international peer-reviewed research journals, including Science, Nature Energy, and Journal of the American Chemical Society.
 Osman Bakr was selected as a Young Scientist by the World Economic Forum (2016) and serves on the editorial boards of several leading journals of the American Chemical Society.
 He was named an Innovator Under 35 in the Arab World by the MIT Technology Review- Arab Edition (2016); one of the ten leading university researchers world-wide in the area of perovskite solar cells by the Times Higher Education (2018); and a Highly Cited Researcher by the Web of Science Group (2019).

-Marat Lutfullin is a CEO of Quantum Solutions.
+Marat Lutfullin is the CEO of Quantum Solutions.
 Marat Lutfullin holds an M.S. and a Ph.D. in Chemistry from Moscow State University.
 He also holds an M.S. in Project Management from the Higher School of Economics.
 He has experience in both startups and industrial companies in chemical fields.
-In 2016, he joined King Abdullah University of Science and Technology and helped to establish the startup company QUANTUM SOLUTIONS, motivated by KAUST’s advanced research in quantum dots.
+In 2016, he joined King Abdullah University of Science and Technology and helped to establish the startup company Quantum Solutions in 2017, based on KAUST’s advanced research in quantum dots.
 In 2020, Marat Lutfullin relocated the company to the United Kingdom to expand the facilities and grow the business.

 Lutfan Sinatra is the VP of Product Development in Quantum Solutions.
 He earned his PhD in Material Science and Engineering from King Abdullah University of Science and Technology (KAUST, Saudi Arabia).
 He also received his MS in photonics from Abbe School of Photonics at Friedrich-Schiller University Jena, where he studied light and nanoparticle interaction.
 His research over the past ten years has focused on nanomaterials synthesis and application.